UMSU Student FAQ | Lost Property, Clubs, Events, Support Services – UniMelb

 You can find more information on each department, including their contact details, on the UMSU Office Bearers webpage.

-I want to be an Office Bearer or join the Student Council!
-How can I do this?
+How can I become an Office Bearer or join the Student Council?

 Office Bearer and Student Council positions are elected each year in semester 2.